Bot Flies Identification Guide

 Common Species in North America

-Several bot fly genera are found across North America.
-Each has a different preferred host and life strategy:
+Several types of bot flies live across North America.
+Each goes after a different host animal:

 • Cuterebra spp.
 (Rodent and Rabbit Bot Flies): The most common group in North America.
 These flies lay eggs near the burrows of mice, chipmunks, squirrels, and rabbits.
 Pets that explore these areas can also become hosts.
 Adults are large, dark flies with banded abdomens.